 I also find that a few basic tips can make things easier and decrease your learning curve, and give you much better and more beautiful results much more quickly.
 At the end of the day (or at the beginning, for that matter), nothing I can share with you here will help as much as a real education (or just dipping your brush into paint and getting to it, for that matter) but here are some suggestions that might help:

-- Layer your paints – fat over lean – this is the golden rule, which will allow you to really layer effectively without cracking or shifting of paint, and leads to greater realism, better range of light and shadow, more dimensionality and better color representation.
+This is the golden rule, which will allow you to really layer effectively without cracking or shifting of paint, and leads to greater realism, better range of light and shadow, more dimensionality and better color representation.
 Basically you want to paint the bottom or foundation layers with a paint mixed with far less oil, and increase the oil content with each additional layer

-- Smaller paintings, simple subjects – the complexity and range possible with oils is amazing, but can also be overwhelming and intimidating when you are learning, so start small and simple
+The complexity and range possible with oils is amazing, but can also be overwhelming and intimidating when you are learning, so start small and simple

-- Practice with monochrome painting, paint sketches and limited colors – like starting with simple subjects, simple color schemes can help you become more comfortable with oils as a type of paint, how they feel and how they work, before you begin to expand into their almost unlimited creative range
+Like starting with simple subjects, simple color schemes can help you become more comfortable with oils as a type of paint, how they feel and how they work, before you begin to expand into their almost unlimited creative range

-- Gesso – prepare your canvases well, or buy good pre-prepped canvases, or you won’t see what oils can do – plus, you’ll be continuously frustrated
+Prepare your canvases well, or buy good pre-prepped canvases, or you won’t see what oils can do – plus, you’ll be continuously frustrated

-- Keep brushes and work areas neat and clean – this not only gives better results, but keeps the mind and the creative flow more pure and undistracted, and the practice more productive
+This not only gives better results, but keeps the mind and the creative flow more pure and undistracted, and the practice more productive

-- Try to forget about money – use cheap (but good) paints to start, if that helps, but remember that time spent dabbing and spreading oils around on the canvas is so valuable and important, and can lead to real treasures.
+Use cheap (but good) paints to start, if that helps, but remember that time spent dabbing and spreading oils around on the canvas is so valuable and important, and can lead to real treasures.

-- Take breaks and stretch – true with any kind of painting or artwork, but there is something especially fascinating and rewarding about the rich and expressive world of oils that can make us fall deeper and deeper into the work.
+True with any kind of painting or artwork, but there is something especially fascinating and rewarding about the rich and expressive world of oils that can make us fall deeper and deeper into the work.
 So remind yourself, regularly, to look away, walk away, drink water and stretch your muscles!

 Is Oil Painting Expensive?